 Notable Position Players

-The Astros have a retractable roof so weather isn’t a major factor here, but it’s going to be 90 and sunny every day out there.
+The Astros have a retractable roof so the weather isn’t too important.
+Unsurprisingly, it looks like it’ll be hot and sunny all weekend.